Couleslaw/Project-L/docs/UserDocs/index.md

 ### Puzzle Zone

 On the left is the white puzzles column and on the right is the black puzzles column.
 At the bottom of the column is a deck card showing the number of puzzles left in the deck.
-End of the game is triggered when the black deck (on the right) reaches 0.
+The end of the game is triggered when the black deck is emptied i.e. its number reaches zero.

 ### Player Zone